Rohanraj123/website/content/en/docs/policy-types/deleting-policy/_index.md

 ---
 title: DeletingPolicy
 description: >-
-  Deletes pre-existing resources from cluster on scheduled time
+  Delete Matching Resources from cluster on scheduled time
 weight: 20
 ---

 ## Introduction

 `DeletingPolicy` is a Kyverno custom resource that allows cluster administrators to automatically delete Kubernetes resources matching specified criteria, based on a cron schedule.
 This policy is helpful for implementing lifecycle management, garbage collection, or enforcing retention policies.

+This policy provides the same functionality as the `CleanupPolicy` but is designed to use CEL expressions for Kubernetes compatibility.

 Unlike admission policies that react to API requests, DeletingPolicy: